Complete CLI & MCP Reference

 gnosys doctor

-Check system health: stores, LLM connectivity, embeddings
+Check system health: stores, LLM connectivity, embeddings, archive

 gnosys doctor